 MECA called upon avoiding to delete DF from the GTR in the future, based on the reason that EU was going to abandon them as from 2024.

-EC stated that, if DF (mathematical) were deemed a valid tool, the EC will agree in keeping them in the DUR GTR.
+EC stated that, if DF (mathematical) were deemed a valid tool, the EC will agree in keeping them in the UN GTR on Durability.

 US changed their proposal which, after some further comments, read as follows: